dhunt96/Advent-of-Code-Day-1/README.md

 # Advent-of-Code-Day-1-Puzzle-1
 http://adventofcode.com/2016/about

+The file "travelinput.txt" is the puzzle input that I was given for this particular challenge.
 -----------------------------------------------------------------------------------------------------------------------------------------
 The first puzzle from the 2016 "Advent of Code" Christmas-themed programming puzzle challenge.
 The Advent of Code challenge adds festive puzzles every day up until Christmas, with the goal of solving a puzzle every day.
 This puzzle, the first puzzle from day 1, was completed using Java.
 The description below comes from the AoC website.
 -----------------------------------------------------------------------------------------------------------------------------------------